NUMBER OF BAGS DISTRIBUTED SINCE MARCH 2016:

 JOIN OUR MISSION AND DONATE TODAY.

-The Bag Project seeks to provide every child in crisis with a high-quality, age-appropriate bag filled with basic necessities and comfort items which they may not otherwise receive.
+The Bag Project seeks to provide every child in crisis with a high-quality, age-appropriate bag filled with basic necessities and comfort items which they may not otherwise receive and, hopefully, lessen the effects of a traumatic experience.

 When children have to enter a shelter or foster care, they leave behind everything from their favorite stuffed animal to their toothbrush.
 This is where The Bag Project can make a tangible difference: providing these children with basic necessities and comfort items when they need it most.